YasmineBB/cycle-changes-tracker/README.md

 <!-- /TOC -->
 ## Introduction

-Cycle Changes Tracker is a Command Line Interface programme developed to help women track their symptoms in order to monitor changes to their cycle upon changing or stopping their method of birth control.
+Cycle Changes Tracker is a Command Line Interface application developed to help women track their symptoms in order to monitor changes to their cycle upon changing or stopping their method of birth control.

-This programme runs in a Command Line Interface and has been developed with Python.
+This application runs in a Command Line Interface and has been developed with Python.

+I drew upon my own experience as well as that of friends and many other women who face or have faced challenges that come with their menstrual cycle when developing Cycle Changes Tracker.
+It can be difficult to find what works for each individual as one method that works for one person may not work at all for another, and it can be a long process of testing and trialing different methods.
+Tracking symptoms is an important approach to take and the concept of Cycle Changes Tracker aims to assist in supporting women along their journey.

 ## User Experience